 Amazon is not just a retailer website where people come and buy and then leave.
 It’s one of the highly engaging and interactive website enriched with real customer’s opinions.

-What about you’d get those reviews published in your site?
+What about you’d get those reviews published on your site?
 Well, you’re not the first person to think about this.
 Don’t forget ever that user’s reviews are Amazon’s properties and you’re not legally permitted to include them in your site completely or partially.

 We hope, you got the point.